artsiomkorzun/1brc-walkthrough/Walkthrough.md

 | 03 | DirectBuffer       |      40.261 ± 0.119 |           -3.73 |  56.018 ± 0.183 |           -8.67 |
 | 04 | MappedSegment      |      39.868 ± 0.338 |           -0.98 |  57.840 ± 0.297 |            3.25 |

-We see a slight improvement on the main dataset and a degradation on the bonus dataset.
+We see a slight improvement in the main dataset and a degradation in the bonus dataset.
 In general, it is a good technique when a file "sits" in the page cache.
 Also, it simplifies code removing one loop to read a file chunk by chunk.

 ### 04 - Parallelism
-It is time to grab all our cpus.
+It is time to grab all our CPUs.
 Let's keep it simple by dividing our file into N even segments one for each core that we have.
 N is 8 for our evaluation.
 ```java
 Aggregator[] split(MemorySegment segment) {